 - A Financial Policy Review Board is established in but not of the Department of Transportation to monitor

-permitted maintenance did not exceed that spent during FY 2007, and that total capital appropriations have
+permitted maintenance did not exceed the amount spent during FY 2007, and that total, annual capital appropriations have

 not exceeded $1.6 billion.